lolarufino/lolarufino/README.md

 I am Lola!
 I went from photographer 📷 to web developer 👩‍💻, deciding to change camera's "click" for the mouse's one.

+This is my GitHub profile where I share my projects so you can take a look to my code and to what I've been creating.

 ![Your Repository's Stats](https://github-readme-stats.vercel.app/api/top-langs/?username=lolarufino&theme=pink-gray)

 You can reach me at: